Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2, CFB Week 3

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-College football season's Week 3 continues Friday with five FBS games, including a pair of Big 12 matchups with Colorado vs. Houston and Kansas State vs. Arizona.
-The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-There are several must-see games on Sunday in the NFL, including the game between the Philadelphia Eagles and Kansas City Chiefs in a rematch of Super Bowl LIX.
-The Eagles defeated the Chiefs 40-22 to win their second Super Bowl championship.
-Friday's action includes a full slate of 15 MLB games and plenty of soccer matches around the world to consider as well.
+Week 3 of the college football season continues with a myriad of games with a number involving ranked teams, including No. 5 Miami vs. No. 18 South Florida, No. 15 Tennessee vs. No. 6 Georgia and No. 8 Notre Dame vs. No. 16 Texas A&M. The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
+Sunday's NFL schedule will feature a number of marquee matchups, including a Super Bowl LIX rematch between the Philadelphia Eagles vs. Kansas City Chiefs.
+Saturday's action also includes 15 MLB games and plenty of soccer matches around the world to consider as well.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.